England on verge of semis after win over Canada

-Rugby League World Cup: England 54-4 Canada - Tara Stanley scores hat-trick
+Rugby League World Cup: England 54-4 Canada - Tara Jane Stanley scores hat-trick

 Last updated on .From the section Rugby League